Applifier/unity-ads-helper/README.md

 1. Determine if an ad is ready.
 1. Show the ad.

 In this example, we'll show you how to initialize Unity Ads using the [UnityAdsHelper](Assets/UnityAdsHelper/Scripts/UnityAdsHelper.cs) script.
-Then we'll guide you through setting up a Unity UI Button that will show an ad using a method that utilizes the UnityAdsHelper script.
+Then we'll guide you through setting up a Unity UI Button and script, utilizing the UnityAdsHelper to show an ad.

 [⇧ Back to top](#unity-ads-helper)